 To find out more about how these colleges and universities were chosen, visit the ranking methodology page.

 University of Missouri - Columbia is a great decision for students pursuing a Teacher Education Subject Specific degree.
-Graduates from the Teacher Education Subject Specific major at University of Missouri - Columbia get 3.7% above the average college graduate in this field.
+Students who graduate from the Subject Specific Ed program make around $34,891 in the first five years of their career and $58,620 after their first five years of their career.
 Based in Columbia, Missouri, this university is a good choice for learners who flourish in an urban atmosphere.

 It is hard to find a better school than Evangel University if you wish to study Teacher Education Subject Specific.
 Students from the Teacher Education Subject Specific degree program at Evangel University make 3.1% more than the average graduate with the same degree.
 The setting in a significant urban center is wonderful for young people trying to find adequate chances for social networking, experience, and discovery.

 94.0% of undergraduates at Evangel University obtain financial aid, so be sure to submit the FAFSA!
 You will get to meet others from many different ethnicities thanks to Evangel's diverse student body.
 In what areas is Evangel University doing the best?
 Take a look at all the school's rankings.

 It's difficult to beat Northwest Missouri State University if you wish to pursue Teacher Education Subject Specific as a major.
 Graduates from the Teacher Education Subject Specific major at Northwest Missouri State University get 1.3% above the average college grad in this field.
 Students who get pleasure from a more slow-paced life will treasure the school's position in the modest town of Maryville, Missouri.

 Freshman students are not required to live on-campus at Northwest Missouri State University.
 Parents, you'll be glad to learn we feel Northwest Missouri State University has a comparatively low crime rate.
 The scorecard offers a good review of Northwest Missouri State University.